-The Magpies manager has pleaded guilty to the FA disciplinary charge after pushing assistant referee Peter Kirkup in his side's 2-1 win over Tottenham on Sunday
+Newcastle manager Alan Pardew has accepted a charge of improper conduct from the FA after pushing assistant referee Peter Kirkup in his side's 2-1 win over Tottenham last weekend.

 The Magpies boss has requested a personal hearing after pleading guilty to charge, relating to the incident on Sunday after he reacted angrily when play continued despite Gareth Bale appearing to take the ball out of play.

 Following the decision, he pushed Kirkup, and was duly sent to the stands, but did apologise after the game, stating to ESPN: "It was ridiculous really, I have to apologise publicly.
 I've been to see the officials already.